 There are several ways you can use Semrush to boost your SEO and content marketing efforts.
 The platform is packed with tools and features to optimize your overall marketing strategy.
 That said, new users may feel overwhelmed and find it difficult to figure out where to get started with Semrush.

 To that end, here are 10 actionable ways you can use Semrush to drive traffic to your website and improve search rankings.

-Important note: You’ll need an active SEMrush subscription to put these 10 actionable tactics into action.
-If you don’t have an existing SEMrush account, I’d urge you to sign up for a 14-day free trial of SEMrush PRO by clicking here.
-Once you register your account, you’ll get full access to all the SEMrush tools included in the PRO plan.
+Important note: You’ll need an active Semrush subscription to put these 10 actionable tactics into action.
+If you don’t have an existing Semrush account, I’d urge you to sign up for a 1-month free trial of Semrush PRO by clicking the link below.
+Once you register your account, you’ll get full access to all the Semrush tools included in the PRO plan.

 Here’s the secret to SEO success: keyword research.
 Finding the most profitable keywords for your website is the cornerstone of a robust SEO strategy.